Fourier-Mukai and autoduality for compactified Jacobians II: Introduction

 where $p_{ij}$ denotes the projection of $\J_{X}(\un q)\times \J_X(\un q')\times \J_{X}(\un q)$ onto the $i$-th and $j$-th factors and $\O_{\Delta}$ is the structure sheaf of the diagonal $\Delta \subset \J_{X}(\un q)\times \J_{X}(\un q)$.

-In order to prove \eqref{Eq1}, the key idea, which we learned from D. Arinkin in \cite{arin1} and \cite{arin2}, is to prove a similar formula for the effective semiuniversal deformation family $\pi:\X\to \Spec R_X$ of $X$ (see \S\ref{S:defo}).\footnote{In loc. cit., D. Arinkin considers the stack of all integral curves with planar singularities, which is of finite type.
-Here, we replace this stack with the semiuniversal deformation space of $X$ since the stack of all reduced curves with planar singularities is not of finite type.} The fine compactified Jacobians $\J_X(\un q)$ and $\J_X(\un q')$ deform over $\Spec R_X$ to the universal fine compactified Jacobians $\J_{\X}(\un q)$ and $\J_{\X}(\un q')$, respectively (see Fact \ref{F:univ-fine}).
-Moreover, the Poincar\'e sheaf $\ov \P$ on $\ov{J}_X(\un q)\times \J_X(\un q')$ deforms to a universal Poincar\'e sheaf $\ov{\P}^{\rm un}Ê$ on the fiber product $\ov{J}_{\X}(\un q)\times_{\Spec R_X} \J_{\X}(\un q')$.
+In order to prove \eqref{Eq1}, the key idea, which we learned from D. Arinkin in \cite{arin1} and \cite{arin2}, is to prove a similar formula for the effective semiuniversal deformation \footnote{In loc. cit., D. Arinkin considers the stack of all (integral) curves with planar singularities.
+Here (and in our previous related papers \cite{MRV1} and \cite{MRV2}), we need to work with the semiuniversal deformation space of $X$ in order to be able to define universal fine compactified Jacobians with respect to any general polarization on the central fiber, see \S \ref{S:defo}.}. family $\pi:\X\to \Spec R_X$ of the curve $X$.
+The fine compactified Jacobians $\J_X(\un q)$ and $\J_X(\un q')$ deform over $\Spec R_X$ to the universal fine compactified Jacobians $\J_{\X}(\un q)$ and $\J_{\X}(\un q')$, respectively; see \S\ref{S:defo}.
+Moreover, the Poincar\'e sheaf $\ov \P$ on $\ov{J}_X(\un q)\times \J_X(\un q')$ deforms to a universal Poincar\'e sheaf $\ov{\P}^{\rm un}$ on the fiber product $\ov{J}_{\X}(\un q)\times_{\Spec R_X} \J_{\X}(\un q')$.
 Equation \eqref{Eq1} will follow, by restricting to the central fiber, from the following universal version of it (which we prove in Theorem \ref{T:psi-univ}):

 where $p_{ij}$ denotes the projection of $\J_{\X}(\un q)\times_{\Spec R_X}\J_{\X}(\un q')\times_{\Spec R_X} \J_{\X}(\un q)$ onto the $i$-th and $j$-th factor and $\O_{\Delta^{\rm un}}$ is the structure sheaf of the universal diagonal $\Delta^{\rm un}\subset \J_{\X}(\un q)\times_{\Spec R_X}\J_{\X}(\un q)$.